-49 severe safety hazard for aircrew and ground-based personnel in the area.
-5-LAN 3, 4) Glint/Glare: Depending on technology design features utilized, reflective glint and glare may create a severe HEA 3 safety hazard to pilots and aircraft, (including major force exercises such as RED FLAG and Weapons School Mission Employment Phase).
-5-LAN 4 5) Cameras/security: Many solar technologies require the use of cameras for the targeting of mirrors on solar collectors.
-The use of high definition camera equipment in the region may present a security concern for joint and allied aircraft test and training operations.
+4) Glint/Glare: Depending on technology design features utilized, reflective glint and glare may create a severe safety hazard to pilots and aircraft, including major force exercises such as RED FLAG and Weapons School Mission Employment Phase.

+5) Cameras/security: Many solar technologies require the use of cameras for the targeting of mirrors on solar collectors.
+The use of high-definition camera equipment in the region may present a security concern for joint and allied aircraft test and training operations.

 6) Wireless systems: Electronic jamming on the NTTR is conducted on a regular basis.
-It is unknown how 5-LAN 5, HEA 4 military operations could impact wirelessly controlled mirrors, or how disturbing the mirror alignment could create a glare hazard to flight crews or navigation.
-Nellis AFB Consolidated Comments Page 2
+It is unknown how military operations could impact wirelessly controlled mirrors or how disturbing the mirror alignment could create a glare hazard to flight crews or navigation.